 The war in Yemen has turned a poor country into a humanitarian catastrophe.
 Millions of Yemeni families lack access to food, health care and safe water.
 Children are bearing the brunt of the conflict as they are particularly vulnerable to malnutrition, cholera and other illnesses.
 By giving your Zakat to Yemen, you can help prevent this tragedy.

-We are now in the tenth year of conflict in Syria.
+We are now in the eleventh year of conflict in Syria.
 This humanitarian nightmare has left half the people within Syria reliant on aid to survive, while also causing the biggest refugee crisis of our times.
 Muslim Hands are providing Ramadan Food Parcels in Syria as well as for refugees in Lebanon.
-We are also distributing essential items to IDPs in Syria as well as helping to run an ICU in a children's hospital and providing prosthetic limbs to amputated war victims.
+We are also building shelters for IDPs in Idlib and running a bread factory in Idlib.

 As well as providing immediate relief such as food parcels, clean water and blankets, we implement long-term projects to tackle the problems that follow emergencies.
 This can be anything from building shelters to setting up schools and medical centres.
 By giving Zakat to the Emergency Fund, you will help vulnerable families who have been devastated by conflict and disaster.